 Consumption Taxation in a Digital World: A Primer

-At present, destination-based taxation of goods is the international norm.
-It is technically difficult, however, to implement destination-based taxation of digital products and intangible services sold over the Internet, reflecting the difficulty of determining the location of the buyer and seller.
+The paper reviews the economic and administrative issues that arise in the taxation of electronic commerce; addresses how best to meet the criteria of an ideal tax system; and examines recent policy developments.
+It is argued that destination-based taxation - as is presently the norm for goods taxation - is technically more complex for digital products and intangible services sold over the Internet, reflecting the difficulty of determining the location of the buyer and seller.
 Most of the potential solutions to this problem require a great deal of administrative cooperation between national tax authorities.
-Case studies of several countries show that policy responses to electronic commerce have differed, with the European Union taking the lead in implementing a system of destination-based registration.
+Case studies of several countries show that policy responses to electronic commerce have differed, with the European Union taking the lead on implementing a system of destination-based registration.

 Suggested Citation: Suggested Citation